Lamberhurst Music Festival – FAQ

-Is there any special information that I should know for the opera at Bayham?
+Is there any special information that I should know for the concert at Bayham?

-- The opera consists of two halves, each of around 55 minutes.
+- The concert consists of two halves, each of around 55 minutes.
 There will be an interval of 30 minutes and the opera should finish around 10pm

 - There is an area directly in front of the stage where we place between 100 and 150 chairs, and this area is kept picnic free

 - The audience can arrive from 5.30pm and are invited to bring folding chairs, tables (if required) and picnics.
 These can be set up anywhere outside the main seating area